 In a previous DOE RFI regarding CISFs, none other than Holtec International itself advised DOE that "interim" has to be assumed to last at least 300 years.
-Per the NRC immediately above, that would mean at least three complete replacements of the entire CISF, to stave off agerelated degradation container failure.
+Per the NRC immediately above, that would mean at least three complete replacements of the entire CISF, to stave off agerelated degradation container failure, and failure of other CISF systems, structures, and components important to safety.
 Where would the funding come from to do so?
 Neither NRC nor DOE have answered that question.
 What would the consequences be if such replacements did not take place, such as due to lack of funding, or loss of institutional control?
-NRC Chairman Macfarlane penned a warning, when NRC approved its Continued Storage of Spent Nuclear Fuel GEIS (formerly called Nuclear Waste Confidence Rule, but more truthfully dubbed a Nuke Waste Con Game), that institutional control will, by definition, someday be lost.
+NRC Chairman Macfarlane warned, when NRC approved its Continued Storage of Spent Nuclear Fuel GEIS (formerly called Nuclear Waste Confidence Rule, but more truthfully dubbed a Nuke Waste Con Game), that institutional control will, by definition, someday be lost.
 Once that happens, what will be the consequences at CISFs?
+It is entirely possible that institutional control will be lost at CISFs during Holtec's relatively short 300 years, let alone EPA's million-year hazardous persistence acknowledgement.